maanasgoel5/MIT-NeurIPS2023-Symmetry-Flows/README.md

 The key results show that this method leads to **faster convergence with a smaller, more efficient model** compared to a traditional normalizing flow that is not aware of such symmetries.

-## Reproducing Workshop Results

-Each directory contains the notebooks and trained weights to reproduce the figures in the paper.
-- **Figure 2 (Representations):**
-  - Found [here](./notebooks/DampedHarmonicOscillator/sho-reps.ipynb) for the SHO model.
-  - Found [here](./notebooks/SineGaussian/sg-reps.ipynb) for the SG model.
-- **Figure 3 (Comparison Posteriors):**
-  - Found [here](./notebooks/DampedHarmonicOscillator/sho-baseline-training.ipynb) for the SHO model.
-  - Found [here](./notebooks/SineGaussian/sine-gaussian-baseline-training.ipynb) for the SG model.

 ## Detailed File Manifest

 This section provides a detailed breakdown of the key files and notebooks within the repository.
+Each directory contains the notebooks and trained weights to reproduce the figures in the paper.
+In particular, representations in Fig. 2 of the draft are found [here](./notebooks/DampedHarmonicOscillator/sho-reps.ipynb) for the SHO model and [here](./notebooks/SineGaussian/sg-reps.ipynb) for SG models.
+Comparison posteriors between a trained flow model with similarity training vs. that without similarity pre-training and nested sampling in Fig. 3 of the draft are found [here](./notebooks/DampedHarmonicOscillator/sho-baseline-training.ipynb) for the SHO model and [here](./notebooks/SineGaussian/sine-gaussian-baseline-training.ipynb) for the SG model.

 ### reports

 -   `MIT_Gravitational_Waves_Research_Report_2023_Maanas_Goel.pdf`
-    -   The final, comprehensive research paper for the project.
+    -   This is my final, comprehensive research report for the project.
+It can also be viewed on [Overleaf](https://www.overleaf.com/read/kmxckfhbvdvg).
-    -   Available on Overleaf for viewing: [https://www.overleaf.com/read/kmxckfhbvdvg](https://www.overleaf.com/read/kmxckfhbvdvg)

 ### Damped Harmonic Oscillator (DHO) Notebooks

--   `damped-harmonic-oscillator-with-similarity-embedding-training.ipynb`
-    -   **Main experiment:** Trains the normalizing flow using a pre-trained, frozen similarity embedding network.
+-   `damped-harmonic-oscillator-with-similarity-embedding-training.ipynb`: Trains the DHO flow using the pre-trained similarity embedding.
--   `damped-harmonic-oscillator-without-similarity-embedding-training.ipynb`
-    -   **Baseline comparison:** Trains the normalizing flow without a pre-trained similarity embedding.
+-   `damped-harmonic-oscillator-without-similarity-embedding-training.ipynb`: Trains the DHO flow without the similarity embedding for baseline comparison.
--   `damped-harmonic-oscillator-moneyplot-similarity-embedding-improvement.ipynb`
-    -   **Results analysis:** Compares the training losses of the two models above and generates plots showing the improved efficiency of the similarity embedding.
+-   `damped-harmonic-oscillator-moneyplot-similarity-embedding-improvement.ipynb`: Compares losses and shows the efficiency of the similarity embedding for the DHO model.
+-   `damped-harmonic-oscillator-similarity-embedding-weights.pth`: Saved weights for the DHO similarity embedding network.
+-   `damped-harmonic-oscillator-with-similarity-embedding-flow-weights.pth`: Saved weights for the DHO flow trained *with* similarity embedding.
+-   `damped-harmonic-oscillator-without-similarity-embedding-flow-weights.pth`: Saved weights for the DHO flow trained *without* similarity embedding.

 ### Sine-Gaussian (SG) Notebooks

--   `sine-gaussian-with-similarity-embedding-training.ipynb`
-    -   **Main experiment:** Applies the same symmetry-informed methodology to the Sine-Gaussian model.
--   `sine-gaussian-without-similarity-embedding-training.ipynb`
-    -   **Baseline comparison:** Trains a baseline model for the Sine-Gaussian signal.
--   `sine-gaussian-moneyplot-similarity-embedding-improvement.ipynb`
+-   `sine-gaussian-with-similarity-embedding-training.ipynb`: Trains the SG flow using the pre-trained similarity embedding.
+-   `sine-gaussian-without-similarity-embedding-training.ipynb`: Trains the SG flow without the similarity embedding for baseline comparison.
-    -   **Results analysis:** Compares the training losses for the Sine-Gaussian models.
+-   `sine-gaussian-moneyplot-similarity-embedding-improvement.ipynb`: Compares losses and shows the efficiency of the similarity embedding for the SG model.
+-   `sine-gaussian-similarity-embedding-weights.pth`: Saved weights for the SG similarity embedding network.
+-   `sine-gaussian-with-similarity-embedding-flow-weights.pth`: Saved weights for the SG flow trained *with* similarity embedding.
+-   `sine-gaussian-without-similarity-embedding-flow-weights.pth`: Saved weights for the SG flow trained *without* similarity embedding.